 There are no specific prerequisites for entering a bachelor's degree program in library science.
 Courses provide training on the workings of a modern library, including how to organize and manage media.
 There is also room for students to focus on their particular interests.
 For example, those who want to teach in a school library could earn a bachelor's degree in education with an emphasis on or certificate in library science.
-Another choice is a degree in information science or liberal arts with a focus on library studies.
+Another choice is a degree in liberal arts with a focus on library studies.
 An undergraduate library science degree can also provide a pathway to library graduate school.